kinneygroup/puppet-module-appdynamics_agent/README.md

 AppDynamics (https://www.appdynamics.com/) is a solution that provides insight into application performance through application flow maps and transaction monitoring.

-On first pass, this module only installs the machine agant.
+On first pass, this module only installs the machine agent.
 Additional agents will be added over time.

 ## Setup

 ### What appdynamics_agent affects

 This module configures AppDynamics agents to communicate with the controller.
-Becasue there are numerous agents and configurations, this module will be growing and changing over time.
+Because there are numerous agents and configurations, this module will be growing and changing over time.

 This module requires some setup before implementation:

 * Hiera will need to be configured to identify the nodes configured.
-* Requires a valide Controller license.
+* Requires a valid Controller license.
-* Requires the contoller installed and functioning.
+* Requires the controller installed and functioning.

 ### Setup Requirements